A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-Another application of UAVs as relays is the deployment of tethered UAV in maritime emergency situations, in which the primary goal is to extend the network coverage that enables transmission of data in real time.
-UAVs are connected to the vessel of the ship via hybrid tether.
-Hybrid tether provides continuous power and high speed data (tether eliminates the energy limitations of an UAV).
-The communication payload consists of mesh networking modules (a network topology where each node can connect directly to more than one node, there is no single central access point and nodes co-operate with each other and forward the data) featuring a 5 dB omnidirectional antenna with transmit power below 30 W and weight under 3 kg, 4G LTE modules for broadband voice and multimedia access compatible with mobile operators, and Automatic Identification System (AIS) receivers (GPS unit with data radio unit to identify ships and exchange important information amongst the ships) for real time ship tracking and identification.
-The UAV platform is a carbon-fiber hexacopter with six Brushless DC (BLDC) motors capable of generating up to 8 kg thrust per propeller pair, controlled by an ARM processor integrated with gyroscopes, accelerometers, magnetometers, barometers, and Beidou GPS for precise navigation and flight stability.
+Another application of UAVs as relays is the deployment of tethered UAVs in maritime emergency situations, in which the primary goal is to extend the network coverage that enables transmission of data in real-time.
+UAVs are connected to the vessel of the ship via a hybrid tether.
+A hybrid tether provides continuous power and high speed data (a tether eliminates the energy limitations of a UAV).
+The communication payload consists of mesh networking modules (a network topology in which each node can connect directly to more than one node, there is no single central access point, and nodes cooperate with each other and forward the data) featuring a 5 dB omnidirectional antenna with transmit power below 30 W and weight under 3 kg, 4G LTE modules for broadband voice and multimedia access compatible with mobile operators, and automatic identification System (AIS) receivers (GPS unit with data radio unit to identify ships and exchange important information among the ships) for real-time ship tracking and identification.
+The UAV platform is a carbon-fiber hexacopter with six brushless DC (BLDC) motors capable of generating up to 8 kg thrust per propeller pair, controlled by an ARM processor integrated with gyroscopes, accelerometers, magnetometers, barometers, and Beidou GPS for precise navigation and flight stability.
 The tether system supports storm-grade 8 wind resistance and includes power conductors rated at 220 VAC and 30 kW capacity, alongside RS232/422 interfaces for telemetry and mission control.
-After a comparative analysis between the traditional networks and UAV relay systems, it was observed that UAVs can increase the system communication range by approximately 50\%, which overall reduces signal attenuation \cite{ref44}.
+After a comparative analysis between traditional networks and UAV relay systems, it was observed that UAVs can increase the system communication range by approximately 50\%, which overall reduces signal attenuation \cite{ref44}.
 Although many benefits are offered by tethered UAVs, they are constrained by tether length, environmental conditions (high winds, moisture content in the atmosphere), payload constraints (tether weight, aerodynamic drag, and stability considerations).
-Improvements for these limitations is possible with the introduction of longer tether length and better tether management (drag reduction, active tension control and stability).
+Improvements for these limitations is possible with the introduction of longer tether length and better tether management (drag reduction, active tension control, and stability).